-Heatstroke, motion sickness, insect bites, and having to be escorted off a mountain by gendarmes were just a few of the privations I suffered while researching my latest novel ISLAND ON FIRE on the island of Martinique.
+Heatstroke, exhaustion, motion sickness, insect bites, and having to be escorted off a mountain by gendarmes were just a few of the privations I suffered while researching my latest novel ISLAND ON FIRE on the island of Martinique.
 To be blunt, conditions were bad—constant 100° temperatures and 99% humidity—but the results MORE than made up for the hardships.
 What I discovered while exploring the destroyed city of St. Pierre were pieces of the past, evidence of lives suddenly cut short by the cataclysmic eruption of Mount Pelée on May 8th, 1902: a button, shards of pottery, broken porcelain, pieces of exploded bottles, the remnants of a flower pot, a destroyed tea set.
 The past comes back to life in a terrifying fashion in St. Pierre, Martinique.

 |An old button dug up near the Rue Levassor made of natural material, either horn, ivory, bone, or possibly even wood, carved from the tagua nut which was used extensively until WWI.|

 Martinique was the most important cultural and administrative city in the

 French Antilles.
 It was completely destroyed when Mont Pelée erupted at